 IFA President Joe Healy has launched a new report on The Economic and Societal Importance of the Irish Suckler Beef Herd by Professor Thia Hennessy, Head of the Business School in UCC at the FBD National Livestock in Tullamore Co Offaly.
 With a strong campaign for increased support for sucklers and rising expectation on Agriculture […]

 IFA President Joe Healy said a fodder import scheme will have to be part of the Government’s response to the drought conditions as soon as possible to give co-ops and merchants the best chance of sourcing fodder from other countries.
 Joe Healy said Minister Creed has to introduce an import scheme to help alleviate […]

 The post FODDER IMPORT SCHEME NEEDED SOONER RATHER THAN LATER appeared first on Irish Farmers' Association.

 IFA National Dairy Committee Chairman Tom Phelan today (Fri) said the move by Kerry Co-Op to increase the price for July recognises that there is scope for processors to lift their prices.
 He said he expected other co-ops to follow this example and support their farmer suppliers with a much-needed cashflow boost.
 “At […]

-The post OUTCOME ON BREXIT TALKS IMPORTANT FOR FARMING & FOOD SECTOR appeared first on Irish Farmers' Association.
+The post KERRY MOVE ON MILK PRICE SHOWS THERE IS SCOPE FOR HIGHER RETURNS TO FARMERS appeared first on Irish Farmers' Association.